Skip to content

 Unmonitored detectors are available from many retailers like Amazon, and simply beep when they detect gas and typically have no monthly or annual fee associated with them.

-Monitored gas detectors are continuously monitored over a wireless connection and both beep AND send instant alerts via text message, email, and smart phone apps when a gas leak is detected.
+Monitored gas detectors are continuously monitored over a wireless connection and both beep and send instant alerts via text message, email, and smart phone apps when a gas leak is detected.
 This immediate notification allows building staff to respond quickly, potentially preventing the tenant from calling Con Edison resulting in a full building gas shutdown.
-Monitored systems also enhance safety by alerting management even if the tenants is not home, and ensuring that detectors are always functional by providing real-time updates on their status.
+Monitored systems also enhance safety by alerting management even if the tenant is not home, and ensuring that detectors are always functional by providing real-time updates on their status.

 In addition to gas detection, monitored systems can integrate with other building safety features, such as fire alarms and emergency lighting.
 This holistic approach to building safety can provide comprehensive protection for residents and the property.